system76/tech-docs/src/models/bonw14/repairs.md

 ![CPU cover](./img/cpu-cover.jpg)

 4. Carefully lift the old CPU out of the socket. **Caution:** Be careful not to bend any of the gold pins in the CPU socket, and do not touch the gold plates on the bottom of the CPU.
 5. Carefully place the new CPU into the socket.
-One of the corners of the socket and CPU are marked with a triangle; be sure to match the triangles to the same corner so the CPU is placed in the correct orientation.
+One of the corners of the socket and CPU are marked with a triangle; be sure to match the triangles to the same corner so the CPU is placed in the correct orientation (highlighted yellow below.)

 ![Triangle on socket](./img/cpu-triangle.jpg)